-Being bestowed with a leadership role is a sign that you can be trusted to lead by example, set the pace on how to best perform particular tasks for your team, and be the grounding voice that inspires your team to go over and beyond.
-So, are you ready to lead a team?
+Being bestowed with a leadership role is a sign that you can be trusted to lead by example and be the grounding voice that inspires your team.

 I’m strongly guided by the principle that a leader is he/she who curves a path where there’s none.
 My understanding is that a true leader has the capability to identify gaps in your work and proactively champion innovative solutions to fill the gaps.